elastic-coders/flipside-platform/README.md

     flipside-configure --target=[aws|vagrant]

 **KNOWN ISSUES**:

-- there is a single pillar and state topfile shared between all apps.
-Every configure overwrites it so make sure you share the topfile between all apps of the same platform.
+The following salt config files are global and shared between all apps:
+- `.flipside/salt/config.yaml`
+- `.flipside/salt/state/top.sls`
+- `.flipside/salt/pillar/top.sls`

+Every `flipside-configure` overwrites what was written by the previous one.
+To overcome this issue, just make sure all apps in a single master have the same files

-- multiple app instances of the same templates are not supported on a single master.
+Multiple app instances of the same templates are not supported on a single master.
 Fixing this is trivial: app put their state files in separate paths and app pillars and other config have to be prefixed by {{ app_name }}